Dealing with Expert Bias in Collective Decision-Making: Results and Discussion

+As the number of trials increases, the certainty about the optimal way to act on expert advice increases.
+However, given our interest in applying these methods to real-world decision making tasks wherein we cannot afford extensive training, it is relevant to explore how these algorithms perform in function of the number of trials.
+We again provide an aggregated overview in \autoref{fig:trials} and defer to supplementary figures \ref{fig:regr_trials_errors_hom} to \ref{fig:class_trials_errors_het} for results broken down by $\epsilon$ and configuration.
+This allows us to estimate the viability of the different algorithms when less training time is available.

+These figures confirm the intuition that a larger number of trials improves overall performance.
+It is noteworthy that the UCB variant already significantly outperforms the alternatives for $T=10$.

-The main take-away for the homogeneous configuration becomes even more apparent when considering the heterogeneous case (Figure \ref{fig:anytime_normal_heterogeneous}), meta-CMAB quickly surpasses the alternative algorithms, converging rapidly to its final performance, thanks to the presence of high correlation experts in the heterogeneous configuration.
-Interestingly, these results also demonstrate the quicker convergence of EXP4.P when compared to meta-MAB.
-As meta-MAB only updates a single expert per timestep, its convergence is slower than EXP4.P which updates its beliefs about all experts each timestep.
-Similar conclusions can be made for the polarized configuration (Figure \ref{fig:anytime_normal_clustered}, as shown in the Appendix).
+What's more, on average the Meta-CMAB variants tend to surpass the best expert after $T=100$ trials.
+In contrast, the Meta-MAB approach can converge to high levels of performance, but performs essentially randomly for low values of $T$.
+As Meta-MAB only updates a single expert per timestep, its convergence is slower than EXP4-IX which updates its beliefs about all experts each timestep.
+For larger time horizons, Meta-MAB and EXP4-IX seem to converge towards Meta-CMAB's performance in the regression case.